 - Compile, record, and code results or data from interview or survey, using computer or specified form.

-Interviewers with little to no experience tend to make between $20520 and $25640 while the more experienced ones make over $38580 per year.
+Interviewers with little to no experience tend to make between $22700 and $27510 while the more experienced ones can earn over $41690 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Interviewer is to move to a higher paying state like RI.
-Right now, the highest paying states for Interviewers are RI, DC, CA, MA and WA.
+One of the easiest ways to increase your salary as an Interviewer is to move to a higher paying state like DC.
+Right now, the highest paying states for Interviewers are DC, CA, MA, VT and RI.

-3 other factors that can increase your salary as An Interviewer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Interviewer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Interviewers what degree they had when they got the job and most of them said they had a High School Diploma followed by No degree.
+We asked other Interviewers what degree they had when they got the job and most of them said they had a High School Diploma followed by less than a High School Diploma.

 Pros and Cons